 The external auditor was elected for the first time in 2018 and he is in his second term (2021/2024).
-The partner who represents the actual External Auditor held functions since 2019 and will cease his functions when a new company's external auditor be appointed.
+The partner who represents the actual External Auditor/Statutory Auditor held functions since 2019.

 44. Policy and frequency of rotation of the external auditor and its partner.